 Key Questions for Developing an Effective Simulation Program

 The use of simulation in healthcare education has been growing exponentially in recent years.
-Multiple factors are contributing to this growth: the increased competition for traditional clinical training sites due to the rising number of educational programs; the impact of the Affordable Care Act on hospital medicareMedicarereimbursement related to quality benchmarks; and the multiple studies that have validated the fact that up to 50 percent of traditional clinical training hours can be effectively replaced with quality “Simulated Clinical Experiences”(SCE).
+Multiple factors are contributing to this growth: the increased competition for traditional clinical training sites due to the rising number of educational programs; the impact of the Affordable Care Act on hospital medical care, medical care reimbursement related to quality benchmarks; and the multiple studies that have validated the fact that up to 50 percent of traditional clinical training hours can be effectively replaced with quality “Simulated Clinical Experiences (SCE)”.

-The SCEis an experiential learning activity in which participants provide care for simulated patients in a realistic healthcare setting.
-Over the course of the SCE, the students participate in dynamic scenarios that test their ability to react on their feet, cope with real-world situations, apply critical thinking and demonstrate clinical skills.
+The SCE is an experiential learning activity in which participants provide care for simulated patients in a realistic healthcare setting.
+Over the course of the SCE, the students participate in dynamic scenarios that test their abilities to react on their feet, cope with real-world situations, apply critical thinking, and demonstrate clinical skills.

-In order to avoid this scenario and maximize ROI for the inclusion of simulation in a health care education program, the answers to the following questions are neededneed to be considered in the early stages of planning.
+In order to avoid this scenario and maximize ROI for the inclusion of simulation in a health care education program, the answers to the following questions need to be considered in the early stages of planning.